ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

     - `String name`
     - `Date birthDate`
     - use Alt + Enter (Windows) or Option + Return (Mac) to import any packages
+    - Java coding conventions declares that all attributes are `private` by default

     > [!IMPORTANT]
     > Access modifiers: